 How are you funded?

 We are not funded.
-We are group who takes the time understanding this stuff, attending school board meetings and collaborating outside the status quo is all.
+We are group who takes the time to just try to understand for the best interest of our students.
+We attend school board meetings, do public records requests, attend principal coffees, community talks and engagements, talking to the SDCOE, talking to the state and collaborating outside the status quo is all.

-The positive is, we have some very wonderful people in our community that want students to flourish, learn independence and be led by people who have that same interest.
+The positive is, we have some very wonderful people in our community that want students to flourish, learn independence and be taught and led by people who have that same interest.

 Sadly, we have found an undercurrent in the District that needs some light so that our District can advance in a more collaborative, productive way.
 Honestly, this all started to get some elephants on the table to force conversations around issues where leaders put their heads in the sand.
 A 5-0 by a school board does not mean they worked collaboratively.
 At the end of the day, we want to know: Was the decision made in the interest of the Student today and in the Future?

 We want to hear from the Board, the member's position and how conclusion was reached.
 This is particularly important in the more controversial discussions; we want to hear from every member in open session.
-Even if their answer is we talked the the Superintendent and the staff, they told us what we needed to hear, we trust them so this is why "I" voted this way.
+Even if their answer is, we talked the the Superintendent and the staff, they told us what we needed to hear, we trust them so this is why "I" voted this way.
+If the later is the answer however, please do not be offended when the public chooses to "trust but verify" through public records requests.
+This is our right to ensure you are doing what you say and the leaders are doing what they tell our school board.